quicwg/base-drafts/draft-ietf-quic-transport.md

 indicating that the peer might bring a new connection ID into circulation using the NEW_CONNECTION_ID frame.

-An endpoint that retires a connection ID should retain knowledge of that connection ID for a period of time after sending the RETIRE_CONNECTION_ID frame, or until that frame is acknowledged.
-A recommended time is three times the current retransmission timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.
+An endpoint that retires a connection ID can retain knowledge of that connection ID for a period of time after sending the RETIRE_CONNECTION_ID frame, or until that frame is acknowledged.
-This prevents a retransmission of a NEW_CONNECTION_ID frame from incorrectly renewing a previously retired connection ID.

 As discussed in {{migration-linkability}}, each connection ID MUST be used on packets sent from only one local address.
 An endpoint that migrates away from a